Call Us Today 0800 849 6732

 Don’t Sell.
 HELP The Prospect Buy

-As a professional sales person you have to be careful not to push too hard or to do your job too well.
-You want to help the prospect to understand that the purchase is in their best interest, but leave room so the prospect feels he or she has a choice, an option.
+As a professional salesperson you must be careful not to push too hard or to do your job too well.
+You want to help the prospect to understand that the purchase is in their best interest but leave room, so the prospect feels he or she has a choice, an option.

-Don’t be the slick sales person who has an “answer for everything.”
-Instead be the consultant who, together with the prospect, can figure out a solution to every problem!
+Don’t be the slick salesperson who has an “answer for everything.”
+Instead, be the consultant who, together with the prospect, can figure out a solution to every problem.
+This approach will help you down the line when you ask for referrals as well.
+Find out how to become a consultative, solution orientated salesperson on our Advanced Sales Skills Training.

 Happy Selling!